teebid/aicure_opendbm/docs/website/extras/ci-cd-pipeline.md

   <figcaption>ODBM Workflows</figcaption>
 </figure>

+> The OpenDBM is also using caching to speed up the pipeline deployment.
+So the installation and dependencies installation will be done in fast time.
+The only time needed is to download the cache into the github action container.
+You can check the cache key in job `- uses: actions/cache@v3` in `.github/workflows/open_dbm-code-checking.yml` file.
 ## OpenDBM Code Checking
 The configuration for this pipelines is located under .github/workflows/open_dbm-code-checking.yml.
 Its the pipeline that will trigger in almost every git events.
 When you push your changes to your forked repository, it will run using your own github actions.
 It also only triggers when you change the files of the core library such as under dbm_lib directory.
 Any non-core files changes will not trigger this pipeline.